Men's Shooting Socks & Garters

 Let’s state the obvious: men’s shooting socks and the garters that accompany them are the best kit for the field.
 Despite what people may believe, they are a current part of British society and don’t belong to just the 19th century!
 Although they’ve been used in ages gone by, they are still very much a part of every British gentleman’s attire - especially if he takes part in national pastimes of the UK, like hunting and shooting.
 Although your average pair of shooting breeks for men may be earthy or bland in colour, shooting socks are your opportunity to express your style!
 Shooting socks for men are the most fun items to shop for and guarantee to shake up a drab outfit (but your outfit doesn’t have to be drab - check out our men’s shooting jackets for confirmation) with their splashy colours.

 Of course, these country chaps who participate in national pastimes require clothing from national treasures, which is why we love brands like House of Cheviot.
-Online stores like Equestrian Co.’s make it easy to buy your newest socks online, and if you’re a lady looking for something to buy your man, country gifts for him are not all you’ll find with us - pick up a pair for yourself by browsing our shooting socks for women!
+Online shops like Equestrian Co.’s make it easy to buy your newest socks online, and if you’re a lady looking for something to buy your man, country gifts for him are not all you’ll find with us - pick up a pair for yourself by browsing our shooting socks for women!

 Choosing the Best Shooting Socks & Garters for MenPut simply, when it comes to shooting socks, it all comes down to three factors: material, fit and colour.
 Once you have the first two down pat, then you can start thinking about patterning and design.